 Juvenile Cartilage Transplants

 Cartilage degeneration is a major cause of joint pain in America.
 Many factors, including age, genetics, overuse, and disease, can contribute to the development of cartilage tissue deterioration.
-Orange County juvenile cartilage tissue transplantation is a revolutionary procedure used to treat this condition, eliminating pain and joint stiffness.
+Juvenile cartilage tissue transplantation is a revolutionary procedure used to treat this condition, eliminating pain and joint stiffness.
 During the surgery, new cartilage from a juvenile donor is grafted in with old cartilage.
 The cells from the juvenile cartilage begin to proliferate in the joint, essentially restoring a patient’s cartilage and ‘turning back the hands of time.’
 Most patients experience a dramatic reduction in pain and long-lasting results.

 Did you know…